J-1 New Students

 Failure to report to the IESC within 30 days of arrival and provide required documents will result in automatic termination of your SEVIS record by immigration.

-For New J-1 Exchange Student arriving from overseas: Please click here to print your electronic Form I-94, and bring a copy of your Form DS-2019 with entry stamp.
+- For New J-1 Exchange Student arriving from overseas: Complete and print your electronic Form I-94, and bring a copy of your Form DS-2019 with entry stamp.

-For Transferring J-1 Exchange Student from another U.S. school: Front and back of Form I-94 (White Card) OR if you have received an electronic form I-94, please print it from here, and Form DS-2019 with section eight (8) signed by the last authorized school.
+- For Transferring J-1 Exchange Student from another U.S. school: Front and back of Form I-94 (White Card) OR if you have received an electronic form I-94, please print it, and Form DS-2019 with section eight (8) signed by the last authorized school.

 In the near future you will receive the following information: